GVCoder09/NoDPI/README.md

 > [!IMPORTANT]
 > This project is a fork of the repository https://github.com/theo0x0/nodpi and is developed independently.
 Do not confuse with https://github.com/raspabamos/nodpi !

+> [!IMPORTANT]
+> If you have experience using this utility, please support its existence by leaving your feedback on this page - https://forms.gle/qx6BJUbfgBaLbqwu6 This is very important to us!

 [**Available version for Android!**](https://github.com/GVCoder09/NoDPI4Android)

 ## Description / Описание